ferbs/webstack-micro/README.md

 ### Example app

-The example app provided includes a background-push demo and (mostly for fun) a realtime slidecast demo.
+The example demonstrates using background-push and (mostly for fun) a realtime slidecast.

-It is NOT my ideal tech stack.
+The example is NOT my ideal tech stack.
 I just tried to pick popular libraries that also have a light footprint.

 You'll almost certainly want to remove or replace *frontend-web*, *backend-api*, and *background-worker*.
 Portions are worth examining first--mainly how each service interacts with the others.
 Each README mentions what's worth a look.